tmobile/jazz/core/jazz_admin-api/README.md

 ## Platform API for Retriving Installer JSON.
-Provides an API for adimin  user to retirive the installer vars JSON file
+Provides an API for the admin  user to retrieve the installer vars JSON